jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

 4. The editor is now showing your map in “x-ray mode.”
 X-ray mode shows all the data in the sources added to the style, regardless of whether there is a layer to style it.

     Your new layer will be highlighted on the x-ray map.
 If you don't see tiny green dots like the image below, you may need to change the "Type" to "Circle".
+    Note: your dots may apear larger, and you may have fewer layers in your layer-list.
+That's okay.

     <p align="center">
       <img src="Images/zray.png">
     </p>

-5. Now repeat 2-4 to add the owner data: Use the Add layer button blue **+**, click custom layer.
+6. Now repeat 2-4 to add the owner data: Use the Add layer button blue **+**, click custom layer.
 In the *New layer* panel, use "Source" ">" to look in the list of sources for your **owner** source.
 Click the tileset and then select the source layer as the source for this new style layer.

-6. Click the **Style** tab and the map will switch back to style mode displaying your new layers.
+7. Click the **Style** tab and the map will switch back to style mode displaying your new layers.
 You will see the population point data on the map with a default style (black with 100% opacity, so it might be hard to see on the dark background).

     <p align="center">
       <img src="Images/Style-Layers.png">
     </p>

-7. Rename the layers "Owners" and "Renters" by clicking on the name of each layer at the top of the panel.
+8. Rename the layers "Owners" and "Renters" by clicking on the name of each layer at the top of the panel.
     <p align="center">
       <img src="Images/rename.png">
     </p>

 STOP: Okay... let's review.
-At this point you should have added both the renter-occupued and owner-occupied tilesets to your "Owners vs Renters" styles and both should have the "type" circle and should be renamed.
+At this point you should have added both the renter-occupued and owner-occupied tilesets to your "Owners vs Renters" style and both should have the "type" circle and should be renamed.

 ----------